 The school is committed to the safety of its students – physically, emotionally and spiritually.
 The campus neighborhood, also home to many Grand View faculty and staff, is largely residential.
 To ensure physical safety, a security staff is readily available to students; residence halls feature electronic key-card entry and identification systems.
 To view crime statistics, click here.

 While Grand View is an ELCA college, we serve students of virtually every religion – and none – through voluntary programs that help students clarify their values, address emotional and spiritual concerns, and worship if they choose.
-Grand View employs two campus pastors who are available to all students and lead an active campus ministry.
+Grand View employs a campus pastor and a ministry associate who are available to all students and lead an active campus ministry.
 An on-campus clinic is available for students’ physical and emotional health needs.

 Grand View has an individualized admissions process, where every applicant is evaluated across the whole spectrum of his/her experience and potential.
 We do require high school GPA/class rank and ACT/SAT scores, but those are simply two elements of a much broader look that includes activities, accomplishments, interests and potential.